-Matter to be dealt with By whom When Setting of fees Policy, Finance & Strategic Performance Committee Full Council All cases Application for grant or variation of a premises licence Licensing Sub-Committee Where a relevant representation is made and not withdrawn.
+Matter to be dealt with By whom When Setting of fees Full Council All cases Application for grant or variation of a premises licence Licensing Sub-Committee Where a relevant representation is made and not withdrawn.
 Application for grant of a provisional statement Licensing Sub-Committee Where a relevant representation is made and not withdrawn.
 Application for transfer of premises licence Licensing Sub-Committee Where a relevant representation is made and not withdrawn.
 Application for a provisional statement Licensing Sub-Committee Where a relevant representation is made and not withdrawn.
-Application for review of premises licence Licensing Sub-Committee All cases Determining relevance of a representation Head of Environmental Services Assistant Director Legal Services All cases Licensing authority initiating a review of a premise licence Head of Environmental Services Assistant Director Legal Services All cases Licensing authority making representations in respect of an application for grant or variation of a premise licence Head of Environmental Services-Assistant Director Legal Services All cases Issue of temporary use notice Licensing Sub-Committee Where a relevant representation is made and not withdrawn.
+Application for review of premises licence Licensing Sub-Committee All cases Determining relevance of a representation Assistant Director-Legal Services All cases Licensing authority initiating a review of a premise licence Assistant Director-Legal Services All cases Licensing authority making representations in respect of an application for grant or variation of a premise licence Assistant Director-Legal Services All cases Issue of temporary use notice Licensing Sub-Committee Where a relevant representation is made and not withdrawn.
 Issue of counter notice Licensing Sub Committee All cases except where statutory limit of 21 days/ year exceeded.
+Grant or renewal of club gaming permit or club gaming machine permit Licensing Sub-Committee Where a relevant representation is made and not withdrawn.